-14. Tag: Krka Nationalpark -> Nationalpark Plitvicer Seen
+Day 14: Krka Nationalpark -> Nationalpark Plitvicer Lakes

 This day will be a true adventure.
 It all started with our navigation device that guided us 15km into a narrow forest path in the middle of nowhere to reach the National Park of Plitvice Lakes.
 Of course also completely from the wrong side of the park.
 At some point we finally arrive at the real parking lot of the national park: Our camper van stands on the parking lot of the “Entrance 2”.
 Here there is an extra area for camper vans and we hope to stay here overnight.